 All battle cries have a 10’ + 1' per CPB range around the fighter.
 Battle Cries are usable once per round and effect a number of targets up to the fighter's CPB.
-Battle cries use the fighter's Bartering roll versus the target's Sense roll to determine succcess.
+Battle cries use the fighter's Bartering roll versus the target's Sense roll or Difficulty to determine success.

 The fighter attempts to scare a target into fleeing for 3 actions.
 If the fighter critically attacks with the cry the target is stunned for duration.
 If the cry critically fails the target deals +5 damage to the fighter.